 • Results from an analysis of health-related quality of life (HRQoL), pain, and tolerability which evaluated Functional Assessment of Cancer Therapy-Prostate (FACT-P) and Brief Pain Inventory-Short Form (BPI-SF) score changes from baseline, have been reported.10,11

-• AMPLITUDE (NCT04497844) is an ongoing, phase 3, randomized, double-blind, placebo-controlled, multicenter, global study evaluating the efficacy and safety of AKEEGA with prednisone plus androgen deprivation therapy (ADT) compared to matching oral placebo/AAP plus ADT in patients with deleterious germline or somatic HRR gene-altered metastatic castration-sensitive prostate cancer (mCSPC), including BRCA1/2 (N=696).12-15
+• AMPLITUDE (NCT04497844) is an ongoing, phase 3, randomized, double-blind, placebo-controlled, multicenter, global study evaluating the efficacy and safety of AKEEGA with prednisone plus androgen deprivation therapy (ADT) compared to matching oral placebo/AAP plus ADT in patients with deleterious germline or somatic HRR gene-altered metastatic castration-sensitive prostate cancer (mCSPC), including BRCA1/2 (N=696).12-16

-• The primary endpoint of rPFS in the AKEEGA with prednisone group vs placebo/AAP group for the BRCAm subgroup was met: not estimable (NE) vs 26.0 months (HR, 0.52; 95% CI, 0.37-0.72; P<0.0001).
+• The primary endpoint of rPFS in the AKEEGA with prednisone group vs placebo/AAP group was met.

 CLINICAL DATA